comunica/Article-ISWC2023-SolidQuery/content/solid.md

 A primary element within the [Solid protocol](cite:cites spec:solidprotocol) is the data vault (also known as *data pod*), which is a user-owned space in which any kind of data can be stored.
-Users can choose where and how their vault is stored, by either [hosting it themselves](cite:cites solidcommunityserver), or by obtaining service-provided space by [a company](cite:cites inruptpodspaces) or [government](cite:cites flandersdatautility).
+Users can choose where and how their vault is stored on the Web, by either [hosting it themselves](cite:cites solidcommunityserver), or by obtaining service-provided space by [a company](cite:cites inruptpodspaces) or [government](cite:cites flandersdatautility).
 Data vaults are loosely coupled to applications,